-Fig. 5 shows the modified Xception model.
+Fig. 3 shows the modified Xception model.
 The training was divided into two stages: the first stage used DPhi train as training data, and the second stage used Kaggle 2018 data as validation data.
 In the second stage, Kaggle 2018 data were divided into two.

 The training image used was 224 x 224 x 3, and early stopping was set to pre-training=imagenet, batch size = 8, and optimizer = Adam (learning rate = 0.00001).
 The training was conducted on Ubuntu 18.04, V100, TensorFlow 2.6.0, and Keras 2.0.
-The overall performance comparison among models is presented in Table 3.
-MobileNet, ShuffleNet, SqueezeNet, and Xception, which greatly influenced the development of lightweight models, and additional deep learning models that use deep network layers were trained in the same environment.
+The overall performance comparison among models is presented in Tab.
+3. MobileNet, ShuffleNet, SqueezeNet, and Xception, which greatly influenced the development of lightweight models, and additional deep learning models that use deep network layers were trained in the same environment.
 The performance was compared with the deep learning models described in previous studies.

-Fig. 5.
-Stage of knee osteoarthritis
+Figure 3: Stage of knee osteoarthritis

 4 Experiment